Open-I-Beam/swift-storlets/doc/source/building_and_deploying_docker_images.rst

    it to all Swift nodes.
 Again, <https://github.com/Open-I-Beam/swift-storlets/blob/master/doc/source/storlets_management.rst> describes the provided tool the Storlet manager can use for the actual deployment.

-The below sections describe in details the steps taken by the account manager
+The sections below describe in detail the steps taken by the account manager.

 Downloading the Docker Image
 ============================